pauwels-labs/flux-infra/README.md

 - At some point we opened up all TCP ports inbound from the node security group and inbound to the node security group; for something but don't remember what

+- Convert patches to patchesStrategicMerge in order to link patches made in Terraform to real files in the flux repo

+- When identifying an item in a list, provide the item's name or some unique identifying characteristic, so that the merge can happen

 ### Install cert-manager